3zzouz/OOP-E-Commerce-Project/README.md

 ## 1. Application Access:

-You should access the console application from the Main.java The App.java is used to group the functions used in the Main.java I have already created 3 users one is a customer which is the one with the lowest permission level and the other is a product manager with more permissions (mainly managing product inventory) and the admin level with higher accesslevel (managing both inventory and users list)
+You should access the console application from the Main.java.
+The App.java is used to group the functions used in the Main.java.
+I have already created 3 users one is a customer which is the one with the lowest permission level and the other is a product manager with more permissions (mainly managing product inventory) and the admin level with higher accesslevel (managing both inventory and users list).
 And i have created 4 products one of each type : Books and Clothing and Electronics and SportAndOutDoor To access the application as an administrator, use the username "admin1" and the password "admin1password".
 To access the application as a customer, use the username "customer1" and the password "customer1password".
+You can also access it as product manager with the username "productmanager1" and the password "productmanager1password".
 When you run the application, it will give 4 options : to login with one of the existant accounts or to create a new account after choosing which type of new user you want or to reset password or simply to exit and therefore close the application.
-And if you login based on the permissionLevel you will be given Menu for either Administrator or Customer or ProductManager
+And if you login based on the permissionLevel you will be given Menu for either Administrator or Customer or ProductManager.

 ## 2. Administrator Menu: